Jaimin-Kotadiya/student-result-management-system/README.md

 Student Result Management System

 Project Description:
-  This is a Python-based Student Result Management System developed using CSV file handling and Object-Oriented Programming (OOP).
+  This is a Python-based Student Result Management System developed using CSV file handling and Object-     Oriented Programming (OOP).

   The system helps in managing student records such as marks, grades, rankings, topper reports, failed      students list, and report card generation.

 Features:
   * Add Student Records